Eczema in later life

 There is a wide range of emollients, which vary in their levels of greasiness.
 The dryer the skin, the greasier an emollient is needed.
 Ointments are the greasiest type of emollient.
 If you find that a particular emollient doesn’t suit your skin, try a different one.
 Different emollients tend to suit different people.

 If you have trouble applying emollient to areas of the body that are difficult to reach, such as the back, try an applicator, such as those available at BackBliss.

 Take care when trying new moisturising creams.
 Apply a small amount to a small area of skin and reapply to this area for three consecutive days, as it can take up to three days for a delayed allergic reaction to occur.
 Products containing perfume or lanolin are best avoided, as people with eczema are more likely to experience adverse reactions to them.

 Soaps, shower gels and bubble baths can dry out the skin.
 It’s best to use an emollient soap substitute or a cream-based leave-on emollient as a soap substitute.

-For more information on eczema in later life, please see our Eczema in later life factsheet
+To obtain the information on this page in a PDF format, please download our Eczema in later life factsheet, below.